AKROGIS/ThemeManager/Docs/Help.md

 ## Requirements

-Theme Manager 3.1+ requires the Microsoft .Net Framework 4.5 or higher (This is also a requirement for ArcGIS 10.4+ and other software, and has been a core component of Windows software since 2013, so you probably have it.
-If not, it can be downloaded for free from Microsoft.
+Theme Manager 3.1+ for ArcGIS 10.x requires the Microsoft .Net Framework 4.5 or higher (This is also a requirement for ArcGIS 10.4+ and other software, and has been a core component of Windows software since 2013, so you probably have it.
+If not, it can be downloaded for free from Microsoft).
+Theme Manager 3.3+ for ArcGIS Pro requires the Microsoft .Net Framework 4.8 or higher (This is also a requirement for ArcGIS Pro 2.5).

 Theme Manager can be used on a computer without any GIS software, but to get full access to all the features you must have ArcGIS Desktop version 10.5 (or higher) installed (and licensed) on your computer.
 There is a different version of Theme Manager for each version for ArcGIS.
 If you have installed mismatched versions, Theme Manager will run but you will get error and you will not have access to any of the features that require ArcGIS.
-Theme Manager will work with ArcGIS Pro, but some features (mainly previewing themes and loading/searching/displaying metadata in a geodatabase) do not work.
+Theme Manager will work with ArcGIS Pro, but some features (mainly previewing themes and reading metadata in an SDE geodatabase) are not supported.

+The ArcGIS 10.x version of Theme Manager is required for adding details about a `*.lyr` file to a theme list.
+The ArcGIS Pro version of Theme Manager can add a `*.lyr` file to a theme list, but it treats it as an unknown file type, and details about the layer file, including metadata will need to be edited manually.
+Similarly, the ArcGIS Pro version of Theme Manager is required for adding details about a `*.lyrx` file to a theme list.

 Theme Manager 3.0 is available for ArcGIS 9.3 through ArcGIS 10.6.